Professor Cullen Lecture Notes

 2) There must be special termination condition or stopper cases to handle the simplest computations directly, without the need to call an even simpler case of itself.

-Infinite recursion happens either because the parameter values passed during a recursive call do not get simpler or because a special terminating "stopper" case is missing or never reached.
+Infinite recursion happens either because the parameter values passed during a recursive call do not get simpler or because a special terminating "stopper" case is missing or never reached. (ie. the function provides no guarantee of convergence; it is divergent or harmonically oscillates.)

 Recursive function call implementation requirements: